White night in Tel Aviv is an annual event organized by the Tel Aviv municipality. Join us for the celebrations.

 Another fire performance:

 Around 22, the presenter announced a break.
 Since we did not know how long the pause would be, and hand to be by 23 at home, we decided to head back to Habima Square.

 Back To Habima Square

 The activities had already started, but there were no performances.
 There were different activities for the crowds.
 There were many areas across the square and in each one you could do something else.
 For example, hula hooping, making balloons, soap bubbles and others.

 Several dancers showed the moves for 40-60 dances and volunteers could join in.

 At this point, we were short on time and had to return home.
 We headed to TLV Fashion Mall, and luckily there were no traffic issues, and we were able to exit the city fast.

 Overall, we loved White Night events.
-Of course, some things could be improved, like more details and exact times of each performance instead of several fuzzy phrases.
-However, there is an old Russian saying that goes approximately like this: “you do not check the teeth of a horse that you received as a present.”
+Of course, some things could be improved, like more details and exact times of each performance instead of several vague phrases.
+However, an old Russian saying goes approximately like this: “you do not check the teeth of a horse that you received as a present.”